maldog/MCEmu-fabric/README.md

  * ~~console block renderer~~
  * save nes resource when not viewing
  * multiple cartridges are not tested
- * use a new cartridge and reset does not work now
+ * using a new cartridge and reset does not work now
  * the nes emulator seems to run w/o wait